 Finding the Right Apartment Dog

 First and foremost, make sure that you talk with your landlord about getting a dog.
-There’s nothing worse than getting attached to pet and having to give them up.
+There’s nothing worse than getting attached to pet and having to give them up, and it’s unfair to the pet you’ve promised to care for.

 If you don’t already have a doggie friend to cater to, then consider your options wisely.
 You are in a good spot because you can select any breed that you want.
 However, be sure to select a breed that will respond well to apartment living.
 Dogs with a naturally high energy level that love wide open spaces — such as herding breeds like Border Collies — are definitely not the best option.